1820 United Kingdom general election

-The 1820 United Kingdom general election was triggered by the death of King George III and produced the first parliament of the reign of his successor, King George IV.
+The 1820 United Kingdom general election was held on 6 March 1820 to 14 April 1820, to elect members of the House of Commons, the lower house of Parliament.
+Triggered by the death of King George III, it produced the first parliament of the reign of his successor, King George IV.
 It was held shortly after the Radical War in Scotland and the Cato Street Conspiracy.
 In this atmosphere, the Tories under the Earl of Liverpool were able to win a substantial majority over the Whigs.

 The sixth United Kingdom Parliament was dissolved on 29 February 1820.
 The new Parliament was summoned to meet on 21 April 1820, for a maximum seven-year term from that date.
 The maximum term could be and normally was curtailed, by the monarch dissolving the Parliament before its term expired.

 Political situation

-The Tory leader was the Earl of Liverpool, who had been Prime Minister since his predecessor's assassination in 1812.
+The Tory leader was the Earl of Liverpool, who had been prime minister since his predecessor's assassination in 1812.
 Liverpool had led his party to two general election victories before that of 1820.
 The Tory Leader of the House of Commons was Robert Stewart, Viscount Castlereagh.

 The Whig Party continued to suffer from weak leadership, particularly in the House of Commons.

 At the time of the general election, the Earl Grey was the leading figure amongst the Whig peers.
-It was likely that Grey would have been invited to form a government, had the Whigs come to power, although in this era the monarch rather than the governing party decided which individual would be Prime Minister.
+It was likely that Grey would have been invited to form a government, had the Whigs come to power, although in this era the monarch rather than the governing party decided which individual would be prime minister.

 The Leader of the Opposition in the House of Commons, George Tierney, was successful at first after the Whig gains at the 1818 general election.
 However, on 18 May 1819, Tierney moved a motion in the House of Commons for a committee on the state of the nation.
 This motion was defeated by 357 to 178.
 Foord comments that "this defeat put an effective end to Tierney's leadership".
 However he continued to be the nominal leader at the time of the 1820 election.